Last updated: March 14, 2022

-- Bundle up and enjoy the outdoors: MIT continues to encourage dining outdoors whenever possible, especially for unvaccinated individuals.
+- Enjoy the great outdoors (when the weather permits).
+MIT continues to encourage dining outdoors whenever possible, especially for unvaccinated individuals with approved exemptions.

 If you have questions about eating indoors, or any other Covid-related policies, please email firstname.lastname@example.org.